gabrielfioravante/mitsubot/README.md

 # Mitsubot
 A basic Discord bot that plays random audios every 20 minutes.
-It reads files from the `audio` folder and then plays them randonly.
+It reads audio files from the `audio` folder and then plays them randomly.

 ## Built with
 - [Discord.py](https://discordpy.readthedocs.io/en/stable/)